tokio-rs/website-next/content/tokio/tutorial/shared-state.md

 # Tasks, threads, and contention

-Using a blocking mutex to guard short critical sections is an acceptable strategy and contention is minimal.
+Using a blocking mutex to guard short critical sections is an acceptable strategy when contention is minimal.
 When a lock is contended, the thread executing the task must block and wait on the mutex.
 This will not only block the current task but it will also block all other tasks scheduled on the current thread.